 - Phish detected post-delivery ZAP (Phish ZAP)

-Phase 2 is in progress now.
+Further playbooks will be released as they are completed.
 Visit the Microsoft 365 Roadmap to see what else is planned and coming soon.

 Playbooks include investigation and recommendations